 Physical Education (PE) at Roecliffe

 We offer a comprehensive and high-quality PE curriculum for all children at Roecliffe Primary School.
-Each week, every class has the benefit of a professional sports coach to teach at least one of the PE sessions each week.
+Over the year, every class has the benefit of a professional sports coach to teach PE.
 We use Sporting Start Physical Education, community coaches from local organisations e.g. the FA, York City Football Club, cricket clubs and tennis clubs.

 The National Curriculum for PE The National Curriculum for PE can be found by clicking here